Here is a 9-step guide on how to start a cleaning business from scratch. Let’s get started!

 A janitorial bond provides protection to the homeowner or office owner in the event that an employee commits theft on the job.
 Having this type of insurance is industry standard and potential customers will expect you to have it and even sometimes ask you to provide proof of the bond.

 Having these different types of coverage is a necessity to protect your company from liability and to show your customers that you are a professional company and they can feel secure doing business with you.
-For more information on the types of insurances you will need, you can read a more in-depth article here.

 Step 4: House Cleaning Supplies Checklist